gjcooper/IntCourses/courses/_WEBDATA201/modules/00-setup.md

 In order to follow this lesson, you will need to make sure the following software is installed on your computer.

-## Part one: Manually scrape data using browser extensions
+## Part one: Manually scrape data using a browser

-For the first half of the lesson, we will use a Chrome browser extension to get started with web scraping.
+For the first half of the lesson, we will use inbuilt browser functionality to get familiar with HTML, XPath and web scraping.

-1. Please ensure you have a working copy of the [Chrome browser](https://www.google.com/intl/en/chrome/browser/).
-2. Using Chrome, download and enable the [Scraper extension](https://chrome.google.com/webstore/detail/scraper/mbigbapnjcgaffohmbkdlecaccepngjd).

 ## Part two: Write Python programs to automatically scrape data